-All students participating in athletics shall abide by the Gull Lake Middle School Athletic Code.
-The Athletic Code will be in effect from August 1 to July 31 for all students who participate in athletics in that school year.
-Any student who violates the Athletic Code within one year prior to their participation in any athletics at Gull Lake Middle School will be subject to the conditions and consequences outlined in the Athletic Code.
+All students participating in athletics shall abide by the Gull Lake High School Athletic Code.
+The Athletic Code will be in effect from August 1 to July 31 for students who participate in athletics during that school year.

+Any student who violates the Athletic Code within one year prior to their participation in any athletics at Gull Lake Schools will be subject to the conditions and consequences outlined in the Athletic Code.